Cash Balance Pension Plans

 The U.S. Department of Labor, the Equal Employment Opportunity Commission (EEOC), and the Internal Revenue Service (IRS) have responsibilities in overseeing and enforcing the provisions of these laws.
 Generally, the U.S. Department of Labor focuses on the fiduciary responsibilities, employee rights, and reporting and disclosure requirements under the law, while the EEOC concentrates on the portions of the law relating to age discriminatory employment practices.
 The IRS generally focuses on the standards set by the law for plans to qualify for tax preferences.

 How do I get more information about Cash Balance Pension Plans?

 The Latest Pension News

-Summer Newsletter Sneak Peek In this edition, we explore missing participants in retirement plans, the benefits of safe harbor plans, and provide an overview of cash balance plans.
+Fall Newsletter Sneak Peek In this edition, we discuss retirement plan distribution fraud and the new contribution limits for 2022.
 Click on the button below to read the entire article...